haleslj/BLDAP_notebooks/README.md

 -Any mentions of "the game" (see note below)

-The Game

-Knowing that many of the students would struggle with understanding the purpose of later topics such as functions and loops, I started the unit with an in person game.
+The Game - Knowing that many of the students would struggle with understanding the purpose of later topics such as functions and loops, I started the unit with an in person game.
 The instructions of are included in the PDF "Intro to coding activity.pdf".
 The basic idea is that a team of students has to direct one member of the team through a maze, pick up a ping-pong ball, and bring the member back.
 The trick is that the team is limited to 6 possible commands i.e. they can say turn right, but there is no turn left option.
+While this game was done in person, several similar virtual games exist and are often used to teach beginning programming.
+Throughout the series of notebooks, refereneces are made to this game and students are eventually able to create a virtual version of this game that runs for itself.